algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 #### External

 Each program may read both the _global_ and _local_ state storage locations for limited number of other _external_ programs and accounts.
-However, the program is prohibited from writing to an _external_ state storage location.
+For more information on external programs and accounts see the [stateful smart contract](/features/asc1/stateful/) documentation.

 ### State Data